 John P. Cole, MD, a pioneer in the modern field of hair transplant surgery, heads Cole Instruments.
-His team of engineers, each with specialized roles, dedicate themselves to improving hair transplant instruments, hair restoration surgery, and surgical instruments.
+His team of engineers, each with specialized roles, dedicates themselves to improving hair transplant instruments, hair restoration surgery, and surgical instruments.
 Our managing engineer is Tesfaye Gutema and his staff includes mechanical engineers, electrical engineers, biomedical engineers, and a chemical engineer.
 These specialists are absolutely essential to ensure physicians receive the very best devices.
-All our team members devote themselves to the producing the highest quality instruments available on the market.
+All our team members devote themselves to producing the highest quality instruments available on the market.
 We will continue to research solutions and release them as they prove exceptional.

 Hair Transplant Surgery and Cole Instruments

 Hair loss treatments have been dramatically improving for the past 20 years.
 It is through the hard work from innovators like Dr. John P Cole and his team that hair restoration continues its progress.
 Methodologies arise and equipment, high-quality equipment, must meet the needs of physicians and patients alike.
 This is why Cole Instruments dedicates itself to bringing the highest caliber FUE equipment to its physicians.

 Everyone knows the old plug look with hair transplant surgery.
 This is a direct result of Follicular Unit Extraction (FUT).
 The younger method Follicular Unit Extraction (FUE) leads to a more convincing look with far less scarring; especially if Dr. Cole's namesake Cole Isolation Technique (CIT®).
 In fact, the past 20 years have seen hair transplant procedures develop at a record pace.
-Up until the late 90's, there was very little improvement in the overall results of the procedure.
-By the early 2000s, however, surgeons had built enough skill and techniques in FUE to begin offering the procedure.
+Up until the late '90s, there was very little improvement in the overall results of the procedure.
+By the early 2000s, however, surgeons had built enough skills and techniques in FUE to begin offering the procedure.
 The results changed from a pluggy look to a very aesthetic, natural appearance.
 The field came of age.